CleverCloud/documentation/content/changelog/2023-12-19-clever-components-12.md

 ---
-title: Clever Web Components update
+title: Clever Web Components updated to version 12
 date: 2023-12-19
 tags:
   - components
+categories:
+- new
 excludeSearch: true
-description: Clever Web Components updated to version 12
+description: Clever Web Components updated to version 12 with new components for the future log UI.
 ---

 The Clever Web Components has been updated to version 12.
 On the menu: